tayiorbeii/egghead.io_redux_course_notes/01-Intro_and_3_Principles_of_Redux.md

   }
 }
 ```
-Contrast the "Impure" function.
-A database is called, and values passed in are being overwritten.
+Contrast this with "impure" functions.
+Unlike pure functions, impure functions may have side effects, may operate on the DOM, and may override the values you pass to them.
+In the example above, the function calls a database and overwrites the values that have been passed in.

-This distinction is important to understand, since Redux requires that certain functions are pure.
+The distinction between pure and impure functions is important to understand, since Redux will sometimes require you to write pure functions.

 # 04. The Reducer Function
 [Video Link](https://egghead.io/lessons/javascript-redux-the-reducer-function)

-React introduced the idea that the UI layer is most predictable when it is described as a pure function of the application's state.
+React pioneered the idea that the UI layer is most predictable when it is described as a pure function of the application's state.

-Redux complements this approach by requiring that state mutations in your app need to be described by a pure function that takes the previous state and the action being dispatched, and returns the next state of your application.
+Redux complements this approach with another idea: that state mutations in your app must be described by a pure function that takes the previous state and the action being dispatched, and returns the next state of your application.

-**Inside a Redux application there is one particular function that takes the previous state and the action being dispatched, and returns the next state of the whole application**.
-It is important that the function is pure (i.e. the state being given to it isn't modified) because it has to return the new object representing the application's new state.
+**Inside any Redux application, there is one particular function that takes the previous state and the action being dispatched, and returns the next state of the whole application**.
+This function must be pure (i.e. it cannot modify the state given to it) because it has to return a new object representing the application's new state.

 Even in large applications, there is still just a single function that calculates the new state of the application.
+It does so based on the previous state of the whole application and the action being dispatched.

-It doesn't have to be slow-- if certain parts of the state haven't changed, their references can stay as-is.
+However, this function isn't necessarily slow.
+If certain parts of the state haven't changed, their references can stay as is.
+This is what makes Redux fast.

 In the ToDo app example, when changing the visibility between "All/Completed/Active" the actual items themselves haven't changed, so the reference to the previous version of the `todos` array is left intact.

-This is the 3rd and final principle of Redux: to describe state mutations you have to write a function that takes the previous state of the app and the action being dispatched, then returns the next state of the app.
+This is the 3rd and final principle of Redux: to describe state mutations, you must write a function that takes the previous state of the app and the action being dispatched, then returns the next state of the app.
 This function is called the **Reducer**.

 <p align="center">